On fewer and fewer life insurance policies and almost all older ones, the insurer offers a variety of survivor options when the insured passes away.

 You will receive income for life.
 Should you die before you have received total payments equal to your initial contribution, your beneficiary will receive the difference.

 Income of a Specific Amount

 You can select an amount to be paid until the principal is exhausted.

 The decision of which option to take can be complicated.
 Keep in mind that the rate of return on the various options (expect the lump-sum) is fairly low – so you may not be maximizing the rate of return.

 Another consideration is that, except for the lump-sum option, access to the funds will be lost.

-Currently, most carries, upon presentation of a death certificate, deposit the proceeds into a money-market account and send the beneficiary a checkbook.
+Currently, most carriers, upon presentation of a death certificate, deposit the proceeds into a money market account and send the beneficiary a checkbook.
 The checkbook can then be used to write checks up to the total amount of the death benefit, plus any interest.

 If you seek additional information about survivor options, email me at email@example.com.